 What do we need to know to do something well?

-There are different types of context we can have for work we do and the more we have the better decisions we can make.
+We can use different types of context for our work, and the more context we have, the better decisions we can make.
+Let's consider what context would be helpful.

 In a prior post, I wrote about the “That’s not my job!” phenomenon.
-One of the common scenarios which can lead to a “That’s not my job!” response is when attempting to involve people in activities which may increase the amount of context they will be working with.
+One common scenario that can lead to a “That’s not my job!” response is attempting to involve people in activities that may increase the amount of context they will be working with.

 Get involved with usability testing?
 “That’s not my job!”